 Sometimes it is better to call a professional than tackle a project like this yourself.
-Rat exterminators often will have access to different types of rat poison, fumigants and cleaning supplies that are unavailable to retail consumers.
+Exterminators often will have access to different types of rat poison, fumigants, and cleaning supplies that are unavailable to retail consumers.

 How to Select a Rat Exterminator

 Pest control companies LOVE to put homeowners onto monthly or quarterly service contracts.
-For a service like termite prevention a service contract makes a lot of sense.
-For something like rat removal a service contract is a complete rip off.
+For a service like a termite prevention, a service contract makes a lot of sense.
+For something like attic rat removal, an ongoing service contract is a complete ripoff.

 Killing smart rodents and keeping new ones from moving in requires a completely different skill set than spraying chemicals for ants.

 Ideally, you want to work with a Certified Wildlife Removal Specialist to get rid of your rats.
 A Certified Wildlife Removal Expert will understand the need to perform repairs and eliminate attractants in addition to killing the rats.